 Loring Hanson was born in Oakland, California, in 1923.
 He attended the University of California (Berkeley) and graduated with a Bachelor of Applied Science/Mechanical Engineering Degree (1945).
-He then served our country during the Korean War with the U.S. Naval Reserves as an Engineering Officer on DD465.
+He then served our country during the Korean War with the U.S. Navy on the USS Saufley, DD 465 earning the rank of Lieutenant.

 From 1977 to 1982, Loring commuted weekly to the San Francisco office where he served as Project Manager of CH2M HILL's part of the design of the San Francisco Outfall Project in a joint venture with PBQ&D. In 1982, he moved to Oakland and became Vice President and Chief Engineer of the CH2M HILL Emeryville office.
 In 1983 and 1984, he was in Alexandria, Egypt, to serve as the Project Manager for the evaluation of alternatives for disposal of Alexandria's wastewater.

 In 1984, Loring returned to Redding and worked as a Senior Consultant; he retired later that year.
 After his retirement, he was fully occupied with extensive traveling abroad with his wife Betty, carvanning with friends from the Elks RV Club, and singing with a barber shop quartet group.